greenbone/docs/src/22.4/kali/troubleshooting.md

 If you encounter an error regarding the PostgreSQL version when running `sudo gvm-setup`, you must upgrade the installed version of PostgreSQL to the newest version required by the Kali native `gvm` package.
 In the example below shows the upgrade from PostgreSQL version 15 to version 16, but these steps will work to upgrade between any versions.

-[MORE: Can this be avoided by doing `sudo apt upgrade` before installation?]

 ```{code-block}
 :caption: Error indicating the need to upgrade your PostgreSQL cluster